RapidDTC/tracking-emails/README.md

 Save tracking numbers in your cockpit to easily manage them

 ## How to install it?
 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of Invoices for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of Email tracking notification for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
-In the search field type Invoices for WooCommerce and click Search Plugins.
+In the search field type Email tracking notification for WooCommerce and click Search Plugins.
 Once you’ve found our tracking plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 ### Other rights
 * The plugin may contain links not only to official couriers websites.
 If we could not find the right url, the 'Track the package' button will refer to the 17track.net